sambarrows/minimal-mistakes/_posts/2017-03-26-school_websites_web.md

 ## Scraping school websites

 I began by downloading a list of 26,641 urls for the websites of schools in England from the Department of Education's [Edubase public portal](http://www.education.gov.uk/edubase/home.xhtml).
 I then scraped the text from all of the working URLs using [Scrapy](https://scrapy.org/) on an EC2 m4.xlarge instance.
-You can find this code in the *schools_spider* directory.

 The primary difficulty in building my scraper was that schools have text about all kinds of things on their homepage, and comparing the introductory blurb from one website with a news story from another is unlikely to yield much of interest.
 Further complicating matters, the construction of websites is inconsistent across schools, making it difficult to easily capture the introductory blurb.